 Example: Assume a loan amount of $200,000.

-- A 30-year fixed-rate mortgage with an interest rate of 4.25 percent will have a monthly payment of $983.88 (learn how to calculate monthly payments, or use a spreadsheet to do so).
+A 30-year fixed-rate mortgage with an interest rate of 4.25% will have a monthly payment of $983.88 (learn how to calculate monthly payments, or use a spreadsheet to do so).
 The monthly payment will not change.

-- A 5/1 ARM with an interest rate of 3.4 percent starts out with a monthly payment of $886.96—a savings of $96.92 per month.
+A 5/1 ARM with an interest rate of 3.4% starts out with a monthly payment of $886.96—a savings of $96.92 per month.
 After five years, the interest rate and monthly payment could increase or decrease.

 Two key factors influence your rate.
 Your lender starts with an index rate, and then adds a spread.

-Example: Assume you have a hybrid loan that is in the adjustment period.
-1-year LIBOR is currently 2 percent.
-The spread on your loan is 2.25 percent.
-Your loan’s interest rate will adjust to 4.25 percent (2 percent plus 2.25 percent).
+- Example: Assume you have a hybrid loan that is in the adjustment period.
+1-year LIBOR is currently 2%.
+The spread on your loan is 2.25%.
+Your loan’s interest rate will adjust to 4.25% (2% plus 2.25%).

 - Initial caps limit how much your rate can change on your first adjustment after you finish the fixed period.
-For example, if the index moves by 3 percent but you have a 2 percent initial cap, your rate would only move 2 percent.
+For example, if the index moves by 3% but you have a 2% initial cap, your rate would only move 2%.

 - Periodic caps limit how much the rate changes at each adjustment opportunity.
-For example, the rate might be able to change no more than 2 percent every year.
+For example, the rate might be able to change no more than 2% every year.

 - Lifetime caps set a maximum limit on the total adjustments over the life of your loan.
 If rates rise to hit that cap after just a few adjustments, rates will not increase anymore going forward.

-If your credit needs a boost, you can benefit from relatively low rates during the early years of a hybrid loan, and your on-time payments should help to improve your credit.
-However, qualifying for a better rate down the road is never guaranteed—especially if rates rise sharply.
+If your credit needs a boost, you can benefit from relatively low rates during the early years of a hybrid loan, and your on-time payments should help to improve your credit, but qualifying for a better rate down the road is never guaranteed—especially if rates rise sharply.